Dr Matt Vidal

 Matt is Senior Lecturer in Work and Organizations.
 He has a PhD in sociology from the University of Wisconsin-Madison.

-Matt's main areas of expertise are the sociology of work and employment, organizations, labour markets, and comparative political economy.
+Matt's main areas of expertise are the sociology of work, organizations, labour markets, and comparative political economy.
 His research on American manufacturing has produced a nuanced understanding of lean production, documenting the range of diversity in forms of implementation and the many cultural and political obstacles to thorough organisational transformations.
 Among other projects, he is currently working on a book entitled "Lean Enough: The Political Economy of U.S. Manufacturing After Fordism."

 BSc Business Management